Docy Child

 The Trust Services Criteria are noted below:

-• Security – The system is protected against unauthorized access (both physical and logical).
+• Security: The system is protected against unauthorized access (both physical and logical).
 Examples of commonly reviewed SOC 2 security controls relate to the restriction of logical access within the environment to authorized individuals.
-Also, security configurations such as password complexity, MFA, and branch protection rules.
+Also, security configurations such as password complexity, MFA, and branch protection rules

 Privacy Versus Confidentiality Criteria

 There are numerous flavors of privacy requirements in place throughout the world.
-Some such as GDPR and CCPA apply to all citizens in a particular area and give protections to all citizens in that area.
+Some, such as GDPR and CCPA, apply to all citizens in a particular area and give protections to all citizens in that area.
 Currently, privacy requirements in the United States follow a sectoral approach where laws apply to industries or types of data rather than a standard approach for all citizens.

 As SOC 2 is not a standard but a report, there is no SOC 2 “compliance” per se.
-Instead, you need to pass a technical audit that determines whether your organization has created, has documented, and is following a wide range of policies and procedures that encompass the Security Trust Services Criteria and any other criteria that are within the scope of your audit.
+Instead, you need to pass a technical audit that determines whether your organization has created, documented, and is following a wide range of policies and procedures that encompass the Security Trust Services Criteria and any other criteria that are within the scope of your audit.

-SOC 2 Report is an independent report, issued by a CPA firm, that covers a service organization’s internal controls that relate to securing and managing client data.
+A SOC 2 Report is an independent report, issued by a CPA firm, that covers a service organization’s internal controls that relate to securing and managing client data.

 A SOC 1 report focuses on financial reporting controls rather than security controls.